 - Check a photo ID prior to the test if not familiar with the student.

-- Make sure the student has a blank answer sheet to record item answers during the test.
-If requested by the student, provide a blank piece of paper for the student to use for “scratch” paper during the test.
+- Provide a blank piece of paper for the student to use for “scratch” paper during the test.

 - Adhere to the time limits for the test.